HOME Calendar Troop Leadership Patrols Legacy Photo Albums

 - New Scouts Wilderness Patrol.
 The Wilderness Patrol is designed for new Scouts attending Boy Scout resident camp for the first time.
 Please check out the Wilderness Adventure section in the camp brochure.
 This program teaches scouts outdoor living skills like fire building, cooking, map and compass reading, first aid, campsite set up and more, most will complete all but a few requirement for Tenderfoot, Second Class and First Class ranks.
 There will still be time available to earn at least one merit badge.
 Unit leaders are responsible for signing the rank requirements completed by a Scout at camp and should spend time each day reviewing and signing off on completed requirements.
 To sign up, circle Wilderness Patrol on the Merit Badge selection form.

 - SCUBA course/Merit Badge forms and waiver.
-The SCUBA Diving Merit Badge Program provides Boy Scouts, Venturers and Scouters (registered adult leaders) the opportunity to meet all the requirements for the SCUBA Diving Merit Badge, including NAUI OpenWater SCUBA Diver certification.
+The SCUBA Diving Merit Badge Program (brochure) provides Boy Scouts, Venturers and Scouters (registered adult leaders) the opportunity to meet all the requirements for the SCUBA Diving Merit Badge, including NAUI OpenWater SCUBA Diver certification.
 The SCUBA Diving Merit Badge program meets at Camp Sequassen during weeks one through seven of Boy Scout Resident Camp, from 9:00 a.m. to 5:00 p.m., Monday through Friday.
 All necessary equipment is provided.
 Participants may bring their own mask, snorkel, fins and/or wetsuit, but this is not required.
 Participants must be 14 years old by June 30th and have earned the Swimming Merit Badge.
 First Aid Merit Badge is strongly recommended.
 Registered adult leaders are also encouraged to participate.
 There's an additional $275 fee for this program.
 Note: SCUBA participants must supply the included RSTC Medical Statement (coming soon from Council) signed by their physician, in addition to the regular camp health form.

 - Code of Conduct.
 At any given day there will be hundreds of scouts and parents at Camp Sequassen.
 To insure that the experience is positive for everyone, please understand and follow the rules of conduct.
 Download and sign this form.

-- State of Connecticut mandated Sequassen health forms (download here) must be completed and mailed or delivered to Nicole Genna, 14 Mead Ridge Lane in Ridgefield.
+- The Camp Sequassen health forms (download here) must be completed and mailed or delivered to Nicole Genna, 14 Mead Ridge Lane in Ridgefield.
 Please read and follow the directions carefully.
 The form must be signed by your doctor so please leave plenty of time to complete the health form.
 Without a completed and signed health form, scouts will not be able to attend Camp Sequassen.
 Please keep a copy for your records.
 There are additional health forms required for the SCUBA program which may be downloaded here.

-Scouts eat in a common mess hall and the food is terrific.
+- Scouts eat in a common mess hall and the food is terrific.
 Here's a camp menu.
 (We're staying week 4.)
-If your scout has dietary restrictions, please complete a special form and send to Nicole Genna no later than July 1st.
+If your scout has dietary restrictions, please complete a special form and send to Nicole Genna no later than June 1st.

 Directions to Camp Sequassen, 791 West Hill Rd., New Hartford, Conn., 06057.
 At the Danbury Mall, follow Interstate 84 East for approximately 25 miles to Exit 20 (left exit) in Waterbury.
 Follow Route 8 North for approximately 25 miles.
 Take Exit 46 (Pinewoods Road).
 Make a right onto Pinewoods Road.
 Make a left at the stop sign onto Torringford Street / Route 183.
 Make a right onto West Hill Road.
 Camp Sequassen is 8/10 mile on right.
 Or click here for Google driving directions from Jesse Lee to Camp Sequassen.
 Estimated travel time on a Sunday is a little over an hour.